 - PBL transforms students by inspiring them to think differently about themselves as learners, collaborators, and leaders.

-- PBL prepares students for academic, personal, and career success; what’s more, it readies young people to rise to the challenges of their lives and the world they will inherit.
+- PBL prepares students for academic, personal, and career success; what’s more, it prepares young people to rise to the challenges of their lives and the world they will inherit.

 - PBL leads students to master core academic content and builds critical thinking, problem solving, collaboration, communication, and self-management skills.